 - Unwavering commitment.
 Many successful business people hailed as visionary leaders are individuals who hold firmly to a simple set of principles, usually grounded in beliefs such as “elegant designs”, or the “highest possible customer service”.
 The strength of these religiously followed commitments led to their business success.

 - Power of persistence.
-Persistence is determination to succeed.
+Persistence is the determination to succeed.
 It is a commitment to finish what you start, which comes from a real purpose.
 A person who has no purpose will never persevere, will never be fulfilled, and will not succeed.

 - Hard work.
 Excellence is not something that you accomplish by accident.
 It takes a lot of preparation, character, and hard work.
 Everyone likes to win, but how many are willing to put in the preparation effort and time to win?
 It takes sacrifice and self-discipline.

 - Acceptance of responsibility.
 People with character accept responsibilities.
 They make decisions and determine their own destiny in life.
-Accepting responsibility involves taking risk and being accountable.
+Accepting responsibility involves taking a risk and being accountable.
 This is sometimes uncomfortable.

 - Pride of performance.
 The quality of the work and the quality and the worker are inseparable.
 Excellence comes when the entrepreneur takes pride in doing his best.
 Half-hearted effort normally produces no results, rather than half the results.